joostflick/functional-programming/README.md

 ## Data usage

-My get request fills an Array with book instances which have the following properties:
+My get request fills an Array with book instances sorted by year which have the following properties:

 - ID
 - query